aleksander-wittkamp/rwp_data_analysis/README.md

 # rwp_data_analysis
-Code for scraping and analyzing data from r/WritingPrompts
+Code for scraping and analyzing data from reddit.

+The cleaning code is specific to r/WritingPrompts.